Transport in strained graphene: Interplay of Abelian and axial magnetic fields: Model

-\emph{Four-terminal transport}.~To capture the Hall response, one needs to go beyond the two-terminal arrangement, and consider a multi-terminal setup.
+To capture the Hall response, one needs to go beyond the two-terminal arrangement, and consider a multi-terminal setup.
 Here we compute the four-terminal conductance in graphene, subject to real and/or pseudo magnetic fields.
 A current $j$ flows between Lead 1 and Lead 3, and the Hall voltage develops between the vertical Lead 2 and Lead 4, acting as the Hall probes [Fig.~\ref{fig:schematic}(b)].
 Upon solving the current-voltage linear equation $\mathbf{j}=\mathbf{G} \mathbf{V}$, where $\mathbf{G}$ is the ${4\times 4}$ conductance matrix, we obtain the Hall voltage $V_{2}-V_{4}$, where $V_{p}$ is the voltage in the $p$th lead.
-The Hall conductivity in terms of $E_x=V_3-V_1$ and $E_y=V_2-V_4$ is given by
+The Hall conductivity in terms of $E_x=(V_3-V_1)/L$ and $E_y=(V_2-V_4)/W$, where $L$ ($W$) is the length (width) of the scattering region, is